willgarcia/rotc/03-k8s-deploy/03-03-helm/README.md

 To transform our Kubernetes YAML definitions present in `dockercoins-v1.yaml` into a Helm chart, we would have to:

 * move the `demo/dockercoins-v1.yaml` into the templates folder
-* templatise any attribute in the YAML that we want make dynamic.
+* templatise any attribute in the YAML that we want to make dynamic.
 For example, if we want to make the Redis image name and version dynamic, so that we can upgrade Redis in the future, we would change this static definition from:

 ```console
   - name: redis